Division of the Arts

 Bard’s Music Program is equipped for specialization in four major areas: jazz (and related African American traditions), European classical music (including its younger, American parallel), electronic music (starting with its early 20th-century experimental roots), and ethnomusicology.
 The music major explores the history and theory of one of these four areas through course work and also takes at least one music course in an area outside his or her specialization.
 The Music Program encourages diversity, provided the musician becomes sufficiently immersed in one tradition to experience the richness and complexity of a musical culture.

 Music Program offerings are grouped under the headings of workshops, ensembles, and courses.
-Special Projects are for music majors only.
 Workshops are project oriented, allowing a student to enroll repeatedly in the same workshop; courses cover specific material and one-time-only registration is anticipated.
 Workshops, ensembles, and courses are open to music majors and nonmajors alike, and a number of courses are specifically aimed at stimulating the interest and listening involvement of the general student population.

-Recent workshops include the following: The Art of Collaboration, Bach Arias, Chinese Music Ensemble, Classical Guitar, Composition, Contemporary Electronics, Early Music Vocal Performance, Electronic Performance, English and American Art Song, French Art Song, Harmony, Improvisation, Jazz Vocals, Jazz Improvisation, Musical Structure for Performers, Opera, Percussion Discussion, Production and Reproduction, Samba School, Sight Reading, Songwriting, 20th-Century Composition, and Voice and Vocal Repertoire for Singers and Pianists.
+Recent workshops include the following: American Tableaux, Art of Collaboration, Bach Arias, Baroque Ensemble, Classical Guitar, Composition, Contemporary Electronics, Early Music Vocal Performance, Electronic Music, English and American Art Song, French Art Song, Hands-on Music History, Improvisation, Jazz Vocals, Music Software for Composition and Performance, Musical Structure for Performers, Opera, Orchestral and Festival Audition Preparation, Percussion Discussion, Production and Reproduction, Samba School, Sight Reading, Songwriting, 20th-Century Composition, and Voice and Vocal Repertoire for Singers and Pianists.